GreatSQL/GreatSQL-Docker/README.en.md

 1 rows in set (0.00 sec)
 ```

-Enter the first contaniner, and setup it as MGR SECONDARY node:
+Enter the second contaniner, and setup it as MGR SECONDARY node:
 ```
 $ docker exec -it mgr2 bash
 [root@mgr2 /]# mysql